Thursday, July 2, 2026

 • Drinks: Coffee

 We ordered at around 13:00, and the coffee arrived promptly.
-However, it took 30-minutes for the BC Coho Salmon, and then an additional 5 more minutes for the Ahi Tuna Poke Bowls to arrive.
-I was hoping for faster service (since the Tuna Poke does not require cooking, and the Coho Salmon also cooks fast).
+However, it took 30 minutes for the BC Coho Salmon and an additional 5 minutes for the Ahi Tuna Poke Bowls to arrive.
+I was hoping for faster service (since the Tuna Poke does not require cooking and the Coho Salmon cooks quickly).

 While drinking coffee, we watched the FIFA World Cup, Spain playing Austria and winning (3-0).

-We drove out in a grey Hyundai Kona, License #0-GEO88.
-I have not driven the latest Hyundais recently and was impressed by the large Navigation screen and excellent integration with Apple CarPlay.
-The Kona drove ok, though the acceleration was somewhat sluggish and the brakes were mushy.
+We drove out in a grey Hyundai Kona, license plate 0-GEO88.
+I have not recently driven the latest Hyundais, but I was impressed by the large Navigation screen and excellent Apple CarPlay integration.
+The Kona handled reasonably well, though the acceleration was sluggish and braking was mushy and uninspiring.

-Our first stop was Wal-Mart, where we picked up the following supplies for our week of hiking:
+Our first stop was Wal-Mart, where we picked up supplies for our upcoming hikes:

 • RXBAR Energy Bars